 The Company has financed its operations primarily through sales of equity-related securities.
-At March 31, 2019, the Company had an accumulated deficit of approximately \$67.7 million, total current assets of approximately \$16.5 million and total current liabilities of approximately \$2.6 million resulting in working capital of approximately \$13.9 million.
-At March 31, 2019, the Company had cash and cash equivalents, and investments of approximately \$15.3 million.
-Based on the Company's current business plan, it believes their cash, cash equivalents, and investments balance as of March 31, 2019 will be sufficient to meet its anticipated cash requirements through approximately the fourth quarter of 2019.
-However, there is no assurance that the current business plan will be achievable.
+At June 30, 2019, the Company had an accumulated deficit of approximately \$73.3 million, total current assets of approximately \$12.0 million and total current liabilities of approximately \$3.1 million resulting in working capital of approximately \$8.9 million.
+At June 30, 2019, the Company had cash and cash equivalents, and investments of approximately \$11.0 million.
+On July 1, 2019 the Company closed an underwritten public offering in which it sold 6,666,667 shares of the Company's common stock at a public offering price of \$3.00 per share.
+On July 10, 2019, the Company closed the sale of an additional 648,333 shares of its common stock at a price of \$3.00 per share pursuant to an over-allotment option.
+In connection with the July 1 and July 10 closings, the Company received net proceeds of approximately \$19,960.

 Such conditions raise substantial doubts about the Company's ability to continue as a going concern.
 Management's plan includes revenue generation through the sale of products and raising funds from outside investors.
 However, there is no assurance that such sale of products will occur or that outside funding will be available to the Company, will be obtained on favorable terms or will provide the Company with sufficient capital to meet its objectives.
-These condensed financial statements do not include any adjustments relating to the recoverability and classification of assets, carrying amounts or the amount and classification of liabilities that may be required should the Company be unable to continue as a going concern.
+These condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of assets, carrying amounts or the amount and classification of liabilities that may be required should the Company be unable to continue as a going concern.

-Notes to the Interim Condensed Consolidated Financial Statements (unaudited) (In thousands, except share and per share amounts)
+Notes to the Interim Condensed Consolidated Financial Statements (unaudited)